Samicap/AniMail/README.md

-# Final-Project
-An app that connects people through their ideas to projects

-# asiudfkjnjkasdhfkasefkjasdkjbsdkjnjksdnfjksnd jkfn
+# Animail
+The fun pen pal app where users send messages via their favourite animals!